 New to this edition is the chapter on mobile search.
 You’ll learn how to configure your website so it can be indexed by Google’s mobile search page and what to do if there is a problem indexing it.

 How do you do backlinks?

 Next is a chapter on promoting your website in the right way and tries to get a logical perspective on the whole subject of backlinks.
 I’ve long belivered that backlinks have been given a vastly overrated importance by website owner’s and the online marketing professionals alike.
 I’ve never really be convinced that simply getting backlinks for the sake of it offers much benefit and may in fact cause harm in the longer term.

 The Guide does state that backlinks are important but only when they are the result of genuinely trying to promote your website.
 For instance making announcements via blogs and social networking sites can get your website noticed and also result in generating effective backlinks that Google will notice.

-Google Webmaster Tools can be a big help
+Google Webmaster Tools (or Google Search Console) can be a big help

 The final part of the Guide recommends making full use of Google Webmaster Tools and how it can help you find problems with you website and also carry out high level analysis with respect to keywords and how well your title and description tags are working on the search engines results page.

-So is this Guide worth reading and following its recomendations?
-I certainly think it is and to be fair to Google, you can take most of the points made and apply them equally effectivly to any search engines be it Google Bing or Yahoo.
+So is this Guide worth reading and following its recommendations?
+I certainly think it is and to be fair to Google, you can take most of the points made and apply them equally effectively to any search engines be it Google Bing or Yahoo.